Utah3002/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
 - x Update the styles for forms

 ### Refactor TODOS:
--Rafactor posts/_form for admin user with status
+- x Rafactor posts/_form for admin user with status